anandme01/anandme01.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our work is accepted for publication in the IEEE Transactions on Communications, "Online Bayesian Learning Aided Sparse CSI Estimation in OTFS Modulated MIMO Systems for Ultra-High-Doppler Scenarios".
-More details can be found at
+Our work is accepted by **IEEE Transactions on Communications**: "Online Bayesian Learning Aided Sparse CSI Estimation in OTFS Modulated MIMO Systems for Ultra-High-Doppler Scenarios".

 <!--